UNF Preschool Background and History

 The center has been in operation since 1975.
-UNF Preschool operates under the auspices of the Division of Student Affairs, here, at the University of North Florida.
+UNF Preschool operates under the auspices of the College of Education and Human Services, here, at the University of North Florida.
 UNF Preschool is a year round program, nationally accredited by NAEYC, 5 star rated by Guiding Stars of Duval County and the proud recipient of the Gold Seal of Excellence by the Florida Department of Children and Families.
 The center has always been more than a day care or child care.
-It strives to provide high quality education to young children aged 2 1/2 to 5 year olds in a safe, culturally diverse and nurturing environment.
-There are only four classrooms, one for the youngest group 2.5 years old to 3.5 years old and three for 3 year olds to 5 year olds.
-The center’s goal is to prepare children not only for kindergarten but to also equip them with the social emotional skills necessary for the outside world.
-Our kindergarten readiness rates have been consistently high over the years.
+It strives to provide high-quality education to young children ages, 2.5 to five years old in a safe, culturally diverse, and nurturing environment.
+Motivated to become the premier leader of early childhood education in Northeast Florida and center for early childhood teacher professional development, the UNF Preschool will follow a Reggio-inspired model of learning with a focus on STEAM education.
+Children will experience a high-quality project and play-based curriculum that cultivates literacy, numeracy, creativity, as well as the social and emotional skills necessary for the development of the whole child.
+The STEAM focus, includes hands-on nature experiences coupled with arts integration (visual arts, dance, drama, music and media arts) as important curricular components of the children’s daily learning experiences.
+This approach generates rich meaningful learning across disciplines within the classroom allowing young children to explore, question, research, discover, and develop innovative skills.
+These skills will lay the foundation for later success in school.

 The program is open to the University of North Florida students, faculty, staff and general public.
 UNF Preschool promotes the cognitive, social and emotional, language and physical development of children through high level curricula, assessments and developmentally appropriate practices.
 Various options such as free Voluntary Prekindergarten (VPK) only, VPK wrap around and Part-time hours are available.
 Enrichment programs such as Spanish, Music and Happy Feet, which is a soccer based movement class are offered every semester.

 The center also serves the University's academic community by allowing faculty members to conduct research.
 The research is more observational than intrusive in nature and usually focuses on the thinking processes of children.
 Moreover, this research is interdisciplinary in nature and involves various University departments and research projects.
 Furthermore, the Center also serves as a pre-internship site for its University students as well as students within its region.
-During summer, UNF Preschool continues to focus on the academic enrichment of children alongside an array of fun filled experiences such as water play days, picnics, on campus fieldtrips to TV station, kitchen at the Café and library and mud day.
-During summer UNF Preschool also rents out space to MOCA Summer camp for children over the age of 6, with before and after care available through the center.
-Please visit MOCA website for more information regarding their enrollment.
+During summer, UNF Preschool continues to focus on the academic enrichment of children alongside an array of fun filled experiences such as water play days, mud day, picnics and on campus field-trips to the TV station, kitchen at the Café and library.

-The mission of UNF Preschool and Child Development Research Center is to provide high-quality school readiness and development programs for the children of UNF students, faculty, staff and the general public.
+The mission of UNF Preschool is to provide high-quality school readiness and development programs for the children of UNF students, faculty, staff and the general public.

 Purpose of the Department